 You’re not failing.
 You’re human.

 It’s completely normal to want to collapse on the sofa and watch TV when you come back from work.
 You don’t need to be ordering the slave constantly.
-The question isn’t “how do we maintain maximum intensity?” — it’s “what’s the minimum sustainable structure that still makes the power exchange real on an ordinary Tuesday?”
+The question isn’t “how do we maintain maximum intensity?” — it’s “what’s the minimum sustainable structure that still makes the power exchange real on an ordinary Tuesday after work?”

 On a work night, when both of you are tired, the structure might be as simple as a formalised greeting when you both get home.
 The slave makes dinner.
 There’s a protocol for how that goes.
 Then you both sit down together — maybe the slave doesn’t use the furniture, maybe they sit at your feet while you watch something.
 Small.
 Low effort.
 But still real.

 The most successful households I’ve seen don’t rely on constant correction or micromanagement.
 They flow.
-The structure runs almost on autopilot because it was co-created and practiced with care — not because anyone is performing all the time.
+The structure runs almost on autopilot because it was co-created and practised with care, not because anyone is performing all the time.

 A slave in quiet submission with a hand resting on his head — the peaceful belonging that Master/slave relationship rituals make possible.